Join me in my healing.

 I pray the Lord my soul to keep

-Sean D’Sousa writes about an education sequence which I use frequently when teaching groups in my community development programs, career development, sex education and coaching.
-My students enjoy awesome results through intense learning and then integrating information into processes and mind set through play.
+Sean D’Sousa writes about an education sequence that I use frequently when teaching groups in my community development programs, career development, sex education, and coaching.
+My students enjoy awesome results through intense learning and then integrating information into processes and mindsets through play.
 Play is as important as the intense systematic learning piece.

 There remains one critical component — sleep.
 It’s no euphemism for anything.
 Just your basic naked sleep.
 Sleep organizes and indexes everything in our brains.
-Sleep tags and attaches bits of information, perspective and experience so that learning will be useful for us in coming days.
+Sleep tags and attaches bits of information, perspective, and experience so that learning will be useful for us in the coming days.
 Sleep unclutters our minds.
-Sleep is like sorting laundry, cleaning and filing piles on your desk or cleaning all the trash out of your glove box.
+Sleep is like sorting laundry, cleaning and filing piles on your desk, or cleaning all the trash out of your glove box.
 And sleep handles more than information.

 My chiropractor, Dr. Josh, mentioned recently, “Dang, people require four ninety-minute REM cycles every night.
 You’re only getting one or even none.”

 That scared me.
 That really bothered me.
-I felt huge loss.
+I felt a huge loss.
 I nearly cried.